LowellObservatory/LDTObserverTools/README.rst

      for short-shelf- life NEOs that have not yet been assigned a Horizons identifier.
      This tool will turn the returned data into a file that can be ingested into the LDT TCS for observations.

-   - ``deveny_collfoc_range``: Use the specified grating angle and mount temperature to suggest a range for use with the DeVeny LOUI collimator focus sequence function.
-This is important because, unlike all other focus routines at LDT, this function takes the **starting point**, step, and number of exoposures rather than the **expected focus value**, step, and number of exposures.
-Having a routine to compute the desired values would make this step easier and less prone to error (`i.e.`, only searching on one side of the expected focus).

    - ``validate_input_list``: The extant input list validation tool (https://confluence.lowell.edu/display/LDTOI/Validate+Input+List) was